feifeibear/long-context-attention/README.md

-# Long-Context-Attention (YunChang-云长): Distributed Attention Implementations for Long Context LLM Model Training and Inference
+# Long-Context-Attention (YunChang-云长): Sequence Parallel Attention Implementations for Long Context LLM Model Training and Inference

 <p align="center">
     <img src="./media/yun_chang.jpg" width="200" />
 </p>

-This repo provides a distributed sequence parallel approaches called Long-Context-Attention.
-It synergizes the strengths of two popular distributed attentions, i.e. DeepSpeed-Ulysses-Attention and Ring-Attention, delivering a superior performance that outshines its predecessors.
+This repo provides a sequence parallel approaches which synergizes the strengths of two popular distributed attentions, i.e. DeepSpeed-Ulysses-Attention and Ring-Attention, delivering a more general and stronger versatility and better performance.
+The project is built on [zhuzilin/ring-flash-attention](https://github.com/zhuzilin/ring-flash-attention) and refers to the [DeepSpeed-Ulysses](https://github.com/microsoft/DeepSpeed/blob/master/blogs/deepspeed-ulysses/README.md).

+## What's wrong with Ulysses and Ring?

+- Ulysses is sensitive to the number of heads.
+The parallelism degree in Ulysses cannot exceed the number of heads.
+Consequently, it is not suitable for GQA (Grouped Query Attention) and MQA (Multi-Query Attention) scenarios.
+For instance, Ulysses does not operate effectively with a single head.
+In addition, since Tensor Parallelism also requires the division across the head number dimension, achieving compatibility between Ulysses and TP can be challenging.

+- Ring-Attention is ineffient than Ulysses in computation and communication.
+Ring-Attention segments the Query, Key, and Value (QKV) into smaller blocks, which can lead to a decrease in efficiency when using FlashAttentio.
+Even with the communication and computation processes fully overlapped, the total execution time lags behind that of Ulysses.
+Furthermore, Ring-Attention utilizes asynchronous peer-to-peer communication, which not only has a lower bandwidth utilization compared to collective communication methods but also poses the risk of potential communication deadlocks in large-scale deployments.

 ## LongContextAttention (Hybrid Ulysses-Ring Attention)

-LongContextAttention is a **sequence parallel approach** that integrates the strengths of DeepSpeed-Ulysses-Attention and Ring-Attention while addressing the limitations of both methods.
+`LongContextAttention` is a **sequence parallel approach** that integrates the strengths of DeepSpeed-Ulysses-Attention and Ring-Attention while addressing the limitations of both methods.

-- Ulysses is sensitive to network architecture and the parallel degree can not be larger than the number of heads, which makes it not suitable for GQA (Grouped Query Attention ) and MQA (Multi-Query Attention).
-For example, Ulysses fails to operate when the head_num is set to 1.

-- Ring-Attention segments QKV into smaller blocks and performs P2P (peer-to-peer) communication, which has a lower bandwidth utilization compared to collective communication.
-For instance, in the first table below (with head_num=8), Ulysses Degree=1 is significantly lower than Ulysses Degree=4.

-By partitioning the sequence parallel Process Group into Ulysses and Ring Process Groups, LongContextAttention aims to integrate the strengths of both methods navigating around their limitations.
+**Features:**

+1. No Limitation on the Number of Heads: Our approach does not impose a restriction on the number of heads, providing greater flexibility for various attention mechanisms.

+2. Comprehensive Capability: It encompasses the functionalities of both Ulysses and Ring models.
+By setting the ulysses_degree to the sequence parallel degree, the system operates identically to Ulysses.
+Conversely, setting the ulysses_degree to 1 mirrors the functionality of Ring.

+3. Enhanced Performance: We achieve superior performance benchmarks over both Ulysses and Ring, offering a more efficient solution for attention mechanism computations.

-LongContextAttention is compatible with the other parallel strategies, such as Tensor Parallelism, ZeRO, Pipeline Parallelism.
+4. Compatibility with Advanced Parallel Strategies: LongContextAttention is fully compatible with other sophisticated parallelization techniques, including Tensor Parallelism, ZeRO, and Pipeline Parallelism, ensuring seamless integration with the latest advancements in parallel computing.

 ### Test